zachpinto/gdp-by-state/README.md

 gdp-by-state
 ==============================

-Economic analysis of GDP components by state from 1997-2021
+Simple economic analysis of 51 states (including D.C.) by GDP growth components by NAICS sectors from 1997-2021.

+Live Power BI demo can be found here:

 Project Organization
 ------------